johnfedoruk/bangular/aio/content/guide/upgrade.md

 application in your browser.

 Now that you have TypeScript though, you can start benefiting from some of its features.
-There's a lot of value the language can provide to AngularJS applications.
+There's a lot of value the language can provide to BangularJS applications.

 For one thing, TypeScript is a superset of ES2015.
 Any app that has previously been written in ES5 - like the PhoneCat example has - can with TypeScript